Education Labs at RWTH Aachen

 With Waterlab another topic area has been made available in 2014, which is maintained by the Academic and Research Department of Engineering Hydrology and the UNESCO Chair in Hydrological Change and Water Resources Management.
 This eduLab enables students to research the current interest topic of high flood and gain many insights with regard to the multi-faceted realm of water.

 Since 2016, offers for students by the Department of Physics and the Collaborative Research Center SFB 917 are bundled together in the SCIphyLAB.
 This eduLab allows students a glance into natural sciences research and supports teachers in fashioning interesting and attractive physics lessons.

 The eduLab "Heureka" of the faculty of Electrical Engineering and Information Technology offers workshops, which take place right at the scientific institutes.
 There, students can, depending on the workshop, conduct their own small projects or experiments, get to know laboratories, and, in any case, they can experience first hand the complex operation of scientists and university students working together.

 The Academic and Research Department of Didactics of Biology and Chemistry also established their own teaching and learning laboratory in 2016.
 In the eduLab CheERs!
 (Cheniale Forschung – Chemical Educational Research) students can witness first hand different research activities in the fields of chemistry and biology.
 In selected modules they get to experience the interdisciplinary nature of the natural sciences.
 By looking at natural phenomena with the school students, different topics and contexts can be rendered in an easily to understand manner, thereby kindling and supporting a sustained interest.

-The lab goAIX! – Research Religious Sites was established in 2016 at the Social Science Pedagogy Teaching and Research Area.
+The lab goAIX! – Discover Historical Sites was established in 2016 at the Social Science Pedagogy Teaching and Research Area.
 Here pupils trace the marks of Aachen's history and discover religious, political, and cultural facets of the diverse society.